-- within the grounds of, and at and within four metres of an entrance to all Victorian childcare centres, kindergartens (or preschools) and primary and secondary schools
+- within the grounds of, and at and within four metres of entrances to all Victorian childcare centres, kindergartens (or preschools) and primary and secondary schools

-- at and within four metres of an entrance to children’s indoor play centres, public hospitals, registered community health centres and certain Victorian Government buildings
+- at and within four metres of entrances to children’s indoor play centres, public hospitals, registered community health centres and certain Victorian Government buildings

 - at all of Victoria's patrolled beaches within 50 metres of a red and yellow flag